 Silver prices in 2005 helped hold the Silver American Eagle series steady, while preventing growth in demand.
-The overall average for the price of silver in 2005 was higher at $7.32 per ounce, but varied wildly from its opening price of $6.39 in January, its peak of $9.22, and its year-end close of $8.83.
+The overall average for the silver price per ounce in 2005, according to a historical silver price chart, was higher at $7.32 per ounce, but varied wildly from its opening price of $6.39 in January, its peak of $9.22, and its year-end close of $8.83.

 The 2005 Proof Silver American Eagles available for purchase here today have PR70 grades from the PCGS.
 Coins with this grade exhibit full, original luster from the mint.
 You’ll find no detracting flaws on these coins either.